ivycat/simple-page-specific-sidebars/side-spec-sidebars/readme.txt

 == Frequently Asked Questions ==

-Q: What is the point of this plugin?.
+= What is the point of this plugin? =

-A: Some of our clients need the ability to easily create, and edit sidebars on a per-page basis using widgets.
+Some of our clients need the ability to easily create, and edit sidebars on a per-page basis using widgets.
 This is our solution, and we hope it helps others too. :)

 == Changelog ==

+= 2.2.0 =
+* Dropdown selection for sidebar on option page
+* Ability to prepend custom sidebar on default sidebar (previously only append)
+* Ability to allow the page to display an existing sidebar rather than create it's own

+= 2.1.3 =
+* Updated authors, links.

+= 2.1.2 =
-* 2012-08-17 - v.
-2.1.2 - Added author, updated short description.
+* Added author, updated short description.

+= 2.1.1 =
-* 2012-08-17 - v.
-2.1.1 - Added sidebar to settings page.
-Documentation editing, housekeeping.
+* Added sidebar to settings page.
+* Documentation editing, housekeeping.

+= 2.1 =
-* 2012-06-21 - Added help to settings page.
+* Added help to settings page.

 == Upgrade Notice ==

-Latest versions mean latest security, latest features and the best time!
+= 2.1.2 =

+No critical updates; just housekeeping.

 == Road Map ==